Joffa Corfe

-Jeffrey "Joffa" Corfe (born 7 July 1960) is a convicted child sex offender and Australian rules football supporter.
-He was the leader of the Collingwood Football Club cheer squad from 2001 to 2019.
-In February 2023, Corfe was convicted and sentenced for engaging in child sexual abuse.
+Jeffrey "Joffa" Corfe (born 7 July 1960) was the face of the Collingwood Football Club cheer squad from 2002 to 2018 and was famous for donning his gold jacket when it appeared the Magpies were going to win a match.

 Early life

 Corfe, one of four boys and three girls, came from a working-class family in Melbourne.
 His mother, June Murphy, was an alcoholic and a drug addict.
 His father, Robert Corfe, who also was an alcoholic and a drug addict, drove a truck, delivered mail and had various other jobs.
 When he was a young child, Corfe's family moved around various suburbs in Melbourne, escaping debt and financial obligations.
 By the time he was 14, in the mid-1970s, Corfe had left home and was living at the Allambie Boys Home in East Burwood, where he stayed for about five years.
 During this time he recalls a "lovely couple" taking him to Victoria Park, where he saw his first game of football.
 His six siblings also lived in and out of public homes and foster care throughout their early years due to their parents' chronic instability and poverty.

 In his early adolescence, Corfe drifted between different jobs and different homes; his living situation alternated between public housing, his unstable family, and the streets.
 He was homeless for four years in his late teenage years, until he got a job at a plastics factory in Hawthorn and was able to escape homelessness.